ofajardo/pyreadr/README.md

 pip install pyreadr --user
 ```

-We offer pre-compiled wheels for python 3.5, 3.6 and 3.7 for Windows,
+We offer pre-compiled wheels for Windows,
 linux and macOs.

 ### Using conda

 The package is also available in [conda-forge](https://anaconda.org/conda-forge/pyreadr)
-for windows, mac and linux 64 bit, python 3.6 and 3.7. only.
+for windows, mac and linux 64 bit.

 In order to install: